benc-uk/gsots3d/readme.md

 - Billboards: Shading on spherical billboards might not be correct
 - OBJ & MTL: The parsers are far from comprehensive and may not handle all features
 - Due to the performance overhead only a single dynamic environment map is supported
+- Shadow mapping follows the active camera by default

 ## 📝 Documentation & Links